pirati-web/socialnisystem.cz/README.md

 3. Run migrations (in case there are some DB schema changes):

         docker-compose exec --user socialsystem website sh -c "django-admin migrate"

 4. Load initial data upon installation:

         docker-compose exec --user socialsystem website sh -c "django-admin loaddata socialsystem/fixtures/initial_data.yml"

 *Note*: You can easily update the app by the image tag in the compose file.
 Make sure to re-run migrations when updating.

+## Running django commands in the container

+You can easily run it using `docker exec`.
+Just make sure you're running it under `socialsystem` user.
+Otherwise, things will break.

+    docker-compose exec --user socialsystem website django-admin migrate